wdv4758h/pypy-extradoc/talk/ep2014/status/talk.rst

 - STM, 2nd call: 3'000 $ of 80'000 $ (4%)

-- thank to all donors!
+- Thanks to all donors!

 Commercial support
 ------------------